 - (a) REMOVAL.
 Topsoil and topsoil substitute material shall be provided as specified in the reclamation plan approved pursuant to this chapter in order to achieve reclamation to the approved post-mining land use.
-Removal of on-site topsoil and topsoil substitute material removal, when specified in the reclamation plan, shall be performed prior to any mining activity associated with any specific phase of the mining operation.
-No topsoil or topsoil substitute material shall be removed from any site subject to the requirements of this chapter unless specifically provided for in the reclamation permit and any conditional use permit that may be required under Sec.
-12.100, the Columbia County Zoning Code. - (b) VOLUME.
+Removal of on-site topsoil and topsoil substitute material removal, when specified in the reclamation plan, shall be performed prior to any mining activity associated with any specific phase of the mining operation. - (b) VOLUME.
 The operator shall obtain the volume of soil required to perform final reclamation by removal of on-site topsoil or topsoil substitute material or by obtaining topsoil or substitute material as needed to make up the volume of topsoil as specified in the reclamation plan approved pursuant to this chapter. - (c) STORAGE.
 Once removed, topsoil or topsoil substitute material shall, as required by the reclamation plan approved pursuant to this chapter, either be used in contemporaneous reclamation or stored in an environmentally acceptable manner.
 The location of stockpiled topsoil or topsoil substitute material shall be chosen to protect the material from erosion or further disturbance or contamination.
 Runoff water shall be diverted around all locations in which topsoil or topsoil substitute material is stockpiled.